promsize/memalign/README.md

-## Standard-like function for pointer alignment
+## Standard-like functions for pointer alignment